keenlabs/Keen-Docs/source/data_analysis/metrics.rst

 =======
 Metrics
 =======
 We use the word Metrics to describe analysis queries which return a single numeric value.
 These simple yet powerful queries form the backbone of your analysis.
-Metrics answer questions like “How many females in California used this feature yesterday?”
+Metrics answer questions like "How many females in California used this feature yesterday?"

 The following Metrics are currently supported in the Data Analysis API: